-Just before you hit that online or offline store, here are a few things you should know about buying any of the best wood stains out there.
+Just before you hit that online or offline store, here are a few things you should know about buying any wood stain out there.

 Wood stains are made up of dyes or pigments which get dissolved inside a solvent.
-Some of the common solvents include distilled petroleum, water, alcohol or varnish.
-Some of the vehicles aren't natural solvents which makes such stains appear suspended in the solvent.
+Some of the common solvents include distilled petroleum, water, alcohol, or varnish.
+Some of the vehicles aren’t natural solvents which makes such stains appear suspended in the solvent.
 Smaller molecules such as dyes dissolve inside the vehicle, while the larger pigment molecules stand a higher chance of being suspended in the vehicle.
+This can create a variety of types of stains, such as oil-based wood stains.

 Types of Wood Stains